 Shock to Brand/Business Loyalty

-Mckinsey’s consumer research highlights that when consumers couldn’t find their preferred product at their preferred retailer, they would usually try a different brand.
+Mckinsey’s consumer trends research highlights that when customers couldn’t find their preferred product at their preferred retailer, they would usually try a different brand.
 This has become particularly prevalent recently with the disruption of supply chains and stocks of supplies running low in certain shops and supermarkets.

 It’s also a time when consumers are sceptical of brands making too many grandiose claims and false promises in their marketing.

 In uncertain times it’s natural for consumers to look for certainty and a sense of normality.
 While there are plenty of issues outside of your control as a business owner, you still have the opportunity to use these times as an opportunity to strengthen relationships with customers.

 If your business has been negatively affected and you’re running into issues such as having specific products not being available, give your customers as much notice as possible and provide refunds accordingly.

 Keeping your customers as informed and in the know as possible will strengthen your customers’ trust in you, and make them more likely to stick with your brand/company even in testing times.

 With the gradual and phased reopening of economies, more and more businesses are taking measures to make sure they are complying with health recommendations and guidelines to keep their businesses open.

 These measures can include having capacity limits, social distancing protocols in place, offering hand sanitizer for customers and asking visitors to wear masks.
 If you run a business that has several physical locations, your employees and customers’ safety should be your top priority.